twisted/imaginary/README.txt

 If you logged in successfully, you should now be presented with a list of "offerings" that can be installed.
 Click on "Imaginary" to install it.

-Next, click on the purple Divmod icon in the upper left corner of the window to open the menu, and then click the "Admin" option and then the "Ports" sub-menu.
+Next, mouse over the "Admin" menu at the upper left of the screen and then click on the "Products" sub-menu.

-In the "New Service" area at the bottom of the screen, enter the port number you'd like to use for Imaginary (such as 4023), choose "Telnet" in the "Protocol Factory" pulldown, leave the rest of the options untouched for now, and click the "createPort" button.
+In the "Installable Powerups" section, check the box corresponding to "Imaginary Game".
+Then click the "Installable Powerups" button below.
 You will hopefully be presented with a green confirmation dialog to confirm your success.
+This creates a "product" which can be given to users.

+Mouse over the "Admin" menu again and click "Local Users".
+You should be presented with a page including a table of users - probably with only the "admin" user in it.
+Click the word "Endow" in the "Actions" column of that table, then select the product with "ImaginaryApp" in it (again, this is probably the only one presented) and click the "Installproducton admin@localhost" button.
+You should again be presented with a green confirmation dialog.
 Hooray!

-Ideally, you will now be able to telnet into your Imaginary server.
-In a new terminal, telnet to localhost on the port you've chosen for Imaginary.
-For
+Ideally, you will now be able to ssh into your Imaginary server.
+In a new terminal, ssh to localhost on the Mantissa server's SSH port (by default, this is 8022).
+For example:
-example:

-         telnet localhost 4023
+         ssh -p 8022 admin@localhost@localhost

+Note the odd username/host specifier - "admin@localhost" is the user, and the last "localhost" specifies the host to connect to.

+Log in with the same password you used to log in to the web interface.
+You should be presented with a screen including several options, one of which is "imaginary".
+Use tab to highlight that option (the highlighted option should appear red), then hit enter to select it.

-At the Imaginary username prompt, choose a new username (e.g. not "admin") and enter a new password.
-You will be prompted as to whether you would like to create this new user (answer (y)es), and then confirm your new password.
+At the Imaginary character prompt, choose to create a new character; enter a new username (e.g. not "admin").
+You will then join the game as that new character.

-You should now be logged into Imaginary, and see a row of dashes along the bottom of the display.
+Once in the game, you should see a row of dashes along the bottom of the display.
 To confirm your new MUDness, try typing "look" and hit enter; You should see some indication of the generic place that you are in, the available exits, and other players in the area, though initially you won't see much more than "[The Place]".

 You can enter "actions" for a list of actions, and use "help" along with one of them ("help dig") for specific information on how to use them.
 You can even log